 The third time my aunt fell down, I asked if I could send her a giant roll of bubble wrap.
 She said “no,” as that much plastic would cramp her elegant style.
-I didn’t realize how close we were to the end when yet another fall resulted in a broken hip.
 Her death certificate says “heart failure,” but the real cause was that hip fracture.

 No one wants to be injured, but as we get older, it is critical to avoid a hip fracture.
 Hip fractures are the last major insult to an aging body, often leading to a severe health decline and an early death.
 According to one study, a hip fracture is “perhaps the most dramatic consequence of osteoporosis in the elderly, as it is associated with excess mortality of 5-20%.”

 Even among younger (under 75 years old) individuals, study after study reveals a higher rate of mortality (death) even years after the initial fracture.
 That is regardless of the health of the individual before the break.
 In other words, if you are over 50 and you break your hip, you are almost certainly shaving years off your life.